EllieMakin/CompSci/DigitalElectronics/lectureNotes.md

 ```
 which can be evaluated quickly.

 We could generate all carries withing an adder block using the above method, however to reduce complexity we can implement 4-bit adder blocks using fast carry generation, and string them together as before.
-Withing eachh 4-bit adder, conventional ripple carry addition is used.
+Withing each 4-bit adder, conventional ripple carry addition is used.

 ![fastCarryChain](notesImages/fastCarryChain.png)